ididntrealize/url-crawler/README.md

 To get a local copy up and running follow these simple steps.

-### Installation

-_Below is an example of how you can install and set up your node and puppeteer scraper._

 1. Clone the repo
    ```sh
    git clone https://github.com/ididntrealize/url-crawler.git